juniorabranches/chrome_extension_custom_github/README.md

-# chrome_extension_git_dashboard_right
+# chrome_extension_custom_github
-Google chrome extension for github stay with the dashboard on the right side
+Google chrome extension for custom github

 ## To use it